 Boyd Farm Tenant House | Jefferson County, FL | c.
 1800s

-On the edge of an expansive farm, this cabin is thought to have been built in the days before the Civil War and at one point, may have housed a family of enslaved people on this cotton plantation.
+Nestled peacefully beneath a collection of ancient oaks was this stoic reminder of a time long ago.
+On the edge of an expansive farm, this cabin is thought to have been built in the days before the Civil War and according to one local story, may have housed a family of enslaved people on the plantation of the Boyd Family.